nodatime/nodatime/www/userguide/1.1.0/concepts.md

+---
+layout: userguide
-Core concepts in Noda Time
+title: Core concepts
+category: core
+weight: 30
+---

 This is a companion page to the
 ["core types quick reference"](core-types.html), and ["choosing between types"](type-choices.html)